Chaucer's In-Store Book Event

 Press releases are posted on Independent.com as a free community service.

-SANTA BARBARA, CA.- Chaucer’s Books (3321 State Street, Santa Barbara) will host local author Diane Niblack Fox for a book talk and signing of her book “Living with Agent Orange: Conversations in Postwar Vietnam”on Tuesday,March 19 at 6 p.m.
+SANTA BARBARA, CA.- Chaucer’s Books (3321 State Street, Santa Barbara) will host poet and local author David Starkey for an in-store book talk and signing of his novel “Poor Ghost” (Keylight Books/Turner Publishing) on Tuesday,March 26 at 6 p.m.

-Book Description of “Living With Agent Orange” For over half a century, the Vietnamese people have endured the harmful legacies of Agent Orange, the toxic herbicide used by the American military as a type of chemical warfare.
-While scientists and politicians continue to debate how to best address its human and environmental consequences, the nearly three million Vietnamese whose lives have been shaped by its lingering effects have been largely left out of the conversation.
+Book Description of “Poor Ghost” On a September afternoon in Santa Barbara, a private jet carrying the members of Poor Ghost–one of America’s most storied rock bands–plunges into the backyard of Caleb Crane, a retired insurance salesman.
+Still mourning his wife’s death from Covid, Caleb finds himself navigating trauma, grief, and loss, all while his quiet neighborhood is invaded by pushy reporters and rabid Poor Ghost fans.For fans of Taylor Jenkins Reid’s Daisy Jones & the Six and its fictional documentary structure, Poor Ghost moves back and forth between the impact of the plane crash on Caleb’s life and an oral history of Poor Ghost–from its beginnings as a working-class punk band to rock icons.
+As the twisting and turning strands of the plot converge, readers are shown what happens when different worlds (literally) collide with one another, and how we view, negotiate, argue with, and aid those who are unlike us.

-To understand how Agent Orange has impacted the lives and livelihoods of everyday Vietnamese people, Diane Niblack Fox interviewed families and individuals living with its aftereffects across the northern, central, and southern regions of the country.
-In powerfully written prose, Fox shares the personal accounts of villagers, as they describe caring for loved ones with chronic illnesses and disabilities and their attempts to secure medical and financial assistance.
-Living with Agent Orange also chronicles the moving stories of rebuilt lives, of family and community support, and of the overriding power of the human spirit.
+Author Biography – David Starkey served as Santa Barbara’s 2009-2011 Poet Laureate.
+He is Founding Director of the Creative Writing Program at Santa Barbara City College, Co-editor of the California Review of Books, and the Publisher and Co-editor of Gunpowder Press.
+Over the past thirty-five years, he has published eleven full-length collections of poetry with small presses–most recently Dance, You Monster, to My Soft Song and What Just Happened: 210 Haiku Against the Trump Presidency–and more than 500 poems in literary journals such as American Scholar, Georgia Review, Prairie Schooner, and Southern Review.
+His textbook, Creative Writing: Four Genres in Brief (Bedford/St. Martin’s), is in its fourth edition.
+He is also the author of two composition textbooks: Hello, Writer: An Academic Writing Guide (Bedford/St. Martin’s) and Academic Writing Now: A Brief Guide for Busy Students (Broadview).
+Starkey is also a writer of fiction and creative nonfiction (published in American Literary Review, in Cimarron Review, in Living Blue in the Red States, and elsewhere), and a playwright whose plays have been produced across the United States (davidstarkey.net).